-Washington Prime Group Data Breach Lawsuit Investigation
+Washington Prime Group Data Breach Investigation

 Shamis & Gentile P.A., one of the nation's premier class action law firms specializing in data breach cases, is investigating the Washington Prime Group Holdings L.P. data breach.